-I have lived in Wandsworth since 1997 and currently on the Shaftesbury Park Estate in the heart of Shaftesbury ward.
+I have lived in Wandsworth since 1997 and currently live with my wife and children on the Shaftesbury Park Estate in the heart of Shaftesbury ward.
 Professionally I worked in the City of London until 2003, before taking a role within London Underground’s finance department.
 I followed that by spending seven years experiencing varying degrees of success pursuing a portfolio career before returning to a proper job and becoming an NHS manager.

 About this blog

 This blog started as an experiment and even now continues to evolve.

 If you want to explore further (and I would be flattered if you do) then you can, of course, just pop to the home page and see where it leads you.
-Alternatively, some of the following suggestions might tickle your fancy…
+Alternatively if you are Shaftesbury ward resident (basically that bit of Battersea either side of Lavender Hill, from the railway lines in the north to Clapham Common in the south) you might be interested in posts in the Shaftesbury category.
+More widely there are a lot of Wandsworth posts.